VWO Logo

 It’s not just the pages you decide to create that impact your SEO.
 How the content is written, the content’s structure, your site’s structure, navigation, external links, and many other little details matter.

-These SEO optimizations you can make by just editing your website is referred to as on-page SEO.
+These SEO optimizations you can make by just editing your website are referred to as on-page SEO.
 And it can make a massive difference.

 As mentioned above, you can use Google Search Console to search for issues and indexation errors.
 But you can also analyze other on-page factors.